gadomski/gadomski.github.io/content/posts/2024-09-26-dumb-economics-for-remote-sensing.md

 [^2]: That's not to say that there isn't a place for long "about" pages, or deep dives into specific questions.
 But these pages shouldn't be the first thing you see, they should be (wait for it) discoverable.
 [^3]: Her keynote was titled "From Competition to Connection: Geospatial Technologies and the Path to Climate Justice"
 [^4]: I just googled this term and nothing obvious popped up, so this might be made up?
 But I like it, I think.
+[^5]: So do other governments, e.g. the European Space Agency